domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 When there is (attractive) magnetism between people, it is clear, and you will know it--just like how two magnets with opposite poles "know it" and attract.
 Sometimes--just like what happens with the magnetic poles on Earth--the polarity switches during one’s lifetime, and that is one of the many sad inevitabilities of biological life on Earth (and perhaps elsewhere also and again not limited to "living" organisms).

-Seek to achieve/accomplish 1000 failures, and you will have 1 success.
+Seek to achieve/accomplish 1,000 failures, and you will have one success.
 Failure is the necessary and difficult road to success.

 Put something back in the place where you first looked for it.
-Also: It is always in the last place you look.
+Also: It's always in the last place you look.

 Everything is going to be O-K, <insert your or someone else's name>.

-One blog post/Git commit per day.
+One blog post per day.
+One Git commit per day.

 The pain is real.
 The struggle is real.